gustavoteixeirah/wallet-withdrawals/README.md

   - Context diagram (external systems and consumers)
   - Container diagram (service boundaries and modules)
   - Component diagram (adapters, use cases, domain components)
+- For details on the distributed tracing implementation, see `docs/tracing_solution.md`.
 - The document also lists the runtime environment variables used for external URLs and payment source configuration.

 ### Pre-debit balance validation